 Southern Virginia should be the location of choice for tourists and families, a young trained workforce and investors, advanced manufacturers and entrepreneurs.
 This region stands out due to its natural beauty, friendly people, moderate cost of living, and access to two-thirds of the nation's population within a day's drive.
-This as well as an excellent quality of life for workers and their families.
+This or ang ed his ty, and his his his his the transportation and communications infrastructure that are in place today, as well as an excellent quality of life for workers and their families.